srikanth-narayanan/CarND-Vehicle-Detection/README.md

 ### False Positive elimination

 The original detected windows are used create masked heatmap to identify the vehicle position. `scipy.ndimage.measurements.label()` was used to isolate the induvisual blobs.
 A throshold was applied to eliminate false positve idnetifications.
 A bounding box was constructed around each blob.
 Below is an image of false positive heat map and elminated equivalent of the same

 ![False Positve Heat Map][image9]

-I also restriced the amount of false positve by selecting a specific softmax probability of the MLP classifier to a conservative value.
+Ihe amount of false positve detections are also reduced by selecting a specific softmax probability of the MLP classifier to a conservative value to be considered as a vehicle.
 Below of three examples of vehicle detected with its bounding boxes.

 ![Vehicle Detected][image10]